 The Anaconda Plan was the Union’s strategic plan to defeat the Confederacy at the start of the American Civil War.
 The goal was to defeat the rebellion by blockading southern ports and controlling the Mississippi river.
 This would cut off and isolate the south from the outside world.

-The plan was developed by General Winfield Scott at the beginning of the war in 1861.
+The plan was developed by General Winfield Scott at the beginning of the Civil War following the Confederate attack on Fort Sumter on April 12th 1861.

-The strategic plan would have ended the Civil War before it had begun, ideally with minimal casualties on both sides.
+The strategic plan would have eventually ended the Civil War, ideally with minimal casualties on both sides.

 It was a humanitarian way of defeating the rebellion as opposed to invading the south with massive numbers of troops, killing, burning and capturing everything in sight.